patrick-kidger/NeuralCDE/experiments/README.md

 `main()` trains and evaluates a single model and reports the results.
 `run_all()` trains and evaluates every model with the specific hyperparameters we selected, five times each.

+### First time

+The first time a particular dataset is run, it will be downloaded automatically.

-Note that the first time you run it on a particular dataset/model combination, it may take a reasonable amount of time to preprocess and save the dataset into the appropriate path format.
+The first time a particular dataset/model combination is run, it may take a reasonable amount of time to preprocess and save the dataset into the appropriate format.
 This is just an implementation thing; there's some points which are unnecessarily serial - we just didn't try to parallelise this aspect of it since it only happens once.

 #### run_all